MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 In cases where eBPF is not supported:

-•	Netlink Fallback: The system will fall back to using the ‘netlink’ event provider.
-While netlink will continue to capture process events (e.g., exec, exit, fork, gid, tid), it does not support file system-related events (e.g., rename, unlink) or socket events.
+- Netlink Fallback: The system will fall back to using the ‘Netlink’ event provider.
+While Netlink will continue to capture process events (e.g., exec, exit, fork, gid, tid), it does not support file system-related events (e.g., rename, unlink) or socket events.

-•	Impact: Your workloads will not be disrupted, but you may miss out on specific file and socket-related events that eBPF would otherwise capture.
+- Impact: Your workloads will not be disrupted, but you may miss out on specific file and socket-related events that eBPF would otherwise capture.

 **4. How Can I Manage Exclusions with the Updated Versions?**

-Following are some common reasons for placing exclusions for auditd:
+Following are some common reasons for placing exclusions for AutitD:

 •	Performance as some syscall or process is generating lot of noise